BOB ZELLER, PRESIDENT, LAKE NORMAN, N.C.

 Banks is married and has two daughters.
 He graduated from Mount Lebanon (Pa.)
 High School and West Virginia University (B.A. in journalism).
 In his first job out of college, he was sports editor of the Evening Journal in Martinsburg, W.Va., 15 miles from the Antietam battlefield in Sharpsburg, Md.
 A longtime editor in sports at The Dallas Morning News and ESPN in Connecticut, he is the author of two Civil War books: Connecticut Yankees at Antietam and Hidden History of Connecticut Union Soldiers (The History Press).
-He also manages two popular Civil War blogs: John Banks’ Civil War Blog and Civil War Then & Now.
+He also manages the popular John Banks’ Civil War Blog.

 WILLIAM A. FRASSANITO

 Frassanito is an author and historian and the nation’s most prominent scholar on Civil War photography.
 A student of the Civil War and Gettysburg since age nine, Frassanito is a graduate of Gettysburg College and a veteran of the Vietnam conflict, where he received a Bronze Star for his work as an intelligence analyst.
 His first book, Gettysburg, A Journey in Time (Scribners, 1975) is a landmark of Civil War photographic scholarship.
 He was the first historian to extensively use photographs of the war as historic documents.
 He has since published three additional major books on Civil War photography as well as a number of other publications.
 He lives in Gettysburg, Pennsylvania.